slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Consensus happens just in the beginning and in the end of something.
 -->

-> *"You'll never be criticized by someone who is doing more than you.
-You'll always be critized by someone who is doing less.
+> *"You’ll never be criticized by someone who is doing more than you.
+You’ll always be critized by someone who is doing less.
 Remember that."
 -- Denzel Washington*

 > *"Great minds discuss ideas.
 Average minds discuss events.
 Small minds discuss people."